Welcome to today's edition of the Rush 24-7 podcast.

 I'll just go through this all again.

-Because of course, until I've said something, it hasn't really been said.
+Because, of course, until I've said something, it hasn't really been said.

 And in this case, all this time, what has been the assumption?

-The assumption, and it was one eyewitness.
+The assumption, and there was one eyewitness.

-The assumption has been that an 18-year-old gentle giant, Michael Brown, was walking down the street minding his own business, bothering nobody, much like I do this program, bothering nobody, minding my own business.
+The assumption has been that an 18-year-old gentle giant, Michael Brown, was walking down the street, minding his own business, bothering nobody, much like I do this program, bothering nobody, minding my own business.

 And he was set upon by a police officer.

-Oh, yes, the general giant was unarmed.
+Oh, yes, the gentle giant was unarmed.

-General Giant was unarmed, his friend was unarmed, and out of the blue, here comes a cop.
+And out of the blue, here comes a cop.

 And the cop eventually shoots the gentle giant.